ESGF/esgf-user-support/docs/faq.rst

    | 1 1 1 | 1 1 2 | 1 2 1 | 1 2 2 | 2 1 1 | ...

-Technically spoken, the values are written to the array in a nested loop.
+The values are written to the array in a nested loop.
 The innermost loop is lon, the outermost is time with lat in the middle.

 How can I verify that the data have not been updated since I downloaded them?
 -----------------------------------------------------------------------------